 The Canada Program, made possible by the William Lyon Mackenzie King endowment, presents rich intellectual opportunities for Canadian studies at Harvard: graduate and undergraduate courses offered by distinguished visiting Canadian scholars across the social sciences and professional schools, dissertation research grants for Harvard graduate students, thesis research and travel funding for Harvard undergraduates, a vibrant seminar series of esteemed Canadian guest speakers, and an annual faculty-led conference.

-Jacob Remes, assistant professor and mentor of public affairs and history at the Metropolitan Center at State University of New York’s Empire State College is the named William Lyon Mackenzie King Research Fellow for 2013–2014.
-Professor Remes is appointed through Harvard’s Department of History and is teaching two courses: a proseminar, Readings on 19th and 20th Century Canada (fall 2013), and a conference course, Migration and Relations between Canada and the United States (spring 2014).
+Jacob Remes, assistant professor of public affairs and history at State University of New York, Empire State College, was the 2013–2014 William Lyon Mackenzie King Research Fellow.
+Professor Remes taught two courses: a proseminar, Readings on 19th and 20th Century Canada (fall 2013), and a conference course, Migration and Relations between Canada and the United States (spring 2014).

-Since 2008, the Canada Program has granted more than $400,000 in dissertation research funding for twenty graduate students—some of whom are engaged in research concerning government, law, sociology, history, music, education, public health, and urban design—and eight undergraduate students, all of whom are known as Canada Research Fellows.
+Since 2008, the Canada Program has granted more than $500,000 in dissertation and thesis research funding for Harvard graduate and undergraduate students—some of whom are engaged in research concerning government, law, sociology, history, music, education, public health, and urban design—known as Canada Research Fellows.

 Helen Clayton is the program administrator.
-The Program offices are located at 1737 Cambridge Street.
+The program offices are located at 1727 Cambridge Street.

 - Canada Program Website

 - Funding: Canada Program Fellowships for Dissertation Research

 - Funding: Canada Program Undergraduate Thesis Research Grants

 - William Lyon Mackenzie King Chairs

 - WCFIA Executive Committee and Senior Advisers